 - Based on experience with other vaccines, any potential interference is most likely to result in a slightly attenuated (weaker) immune response to one of the vaccines.
 There is no evidence of any safety concerns, although it may make the attribution of any adverse events more difficult

-- As the Pfizer BioNTech, AstraZanenca, and Moderna COVID-19 vaccines are considered inactivated, where individuals in an eligible cohort present having received another inactivated or live vaccine, COVID-19 vaccination should still be given.
+- As the Pfizer BioNTech, AstraZanenca, and Moderna COVID-19 vaccines are considered inactivated, where individuals in an eligible cohort present having recently received another inactivated or live vaccine, COVID-19 vaccination should still be given.
 The same applies for most other live and inactivated vaccines where COVID-19 vaccination has been received first or where a patient presents requiring two vaccines.
 It is generally better for vaccination to proceed to avoid any further delay in protection and to avoid the risk of the patient not returning for a later appointment.
-An exception to this is shingles vaccination, where a 7-day interval should ideally be observed given the potential for an inflammatory response to COVID-19 vaccine to reduce the response to the live virus
+An exception to this is the live attenuated shingles vaccination, where a 7-day interval should ideally be observed given the potential for an inflammatory response to COVID-19 vaccine to reduce the response to the live virus

 - Where co-administration does occur, patients should be informed about the likely timing of potential adverse events relating to each vaccine.